ehrmantraut5/sejonghud/README.md

 It is designed to make information about the subjects students take more accessible and easy to search.

 > \[!IMPORTANT]\
-> This app is used locally, basically cannot take datas from university's LMS server automatically.
+> This app is used locally, basically cannot take data from university's LMS server automatically.
 > You can folk this project and add codes to do like that if your university's LMS API is opened